 The Florida Department of Education (FDOE) SIP template meets all statutory and rule requirements for traditional public schools and incorporates all components required for schools receiving Title I funds.
-This template is required by State Board of Education Rule 6A-1.099811, Florida Administrative Code, for all non-charter schools with a current grade of D or F, or with a grade of F within the prior two years.
+This template is required by State Board of Education Rule 6A-1.099811, Florida Administrative Code, for all non- charter schools with a current grade of D or F or a monitoring status of "Former F" (see page 4).
 For all other schools, the district may use a template of its choosing.
 All districts must submit annual assurances that their plans meet statutory requirements.